softwaredelapuente/sopen/README.md

     application/vnd.oasis.opendocument.*=libreoffice
     image/*=feh
 ```
-In this example of a sopen.list we described the use of firefox for html files, nvim for markdown ones ,in the rest of text/ cases the $EDITOR variable, zathura for pdf, libreoffice.desktop for opendocuments for text (odt for example), the libreoffice cmd for the rest of files that libreoffice suport (libreoffic-calc, libreoffic-draw, ...) and feh for al the images files (png, webp, jpg, etc).
+In this example of a sopen.list we described the use of firefox for html files, nvim for markdown ones ,in the rest of text/ cases the nano editor, zathura for pdf, libreoffice.desktop for opendocuments for text (odt for example), the libreoffice cmd for the rest of files that libreoffice suport (libreoffic-calc, libreoffic-draw, ...) and feh for al the images files (png, webp, jpg, etc).

 It will always have priority the more precise mime-type with wildcard:
 1. text/x-common-lisp=editor1